After years of careful preparation, Europe’s largest free family festival in 2019 closed in spectacular style…

 “The Race Committee has looked at waypoint options which give one short and one longer race leg and a scenic cruise-in-company along one of the most beautiful coasts in the world.
 This use of waypoints in race one creates an exciting course with vessels often in sight of each other, which has proved popular in the past.
 The race series will not only give trainees a variety of sail training experiences to choose from, it offers attractive options for many international vessel operators and a strong base for trainee recruitment.”

-Denmark has hosted the Tall Ships Races four times since 1999 and this will be its fifth.
+Denmark has hosted the Tall Ships Races five times since 1999.
 Cultural Aalborg is the fourth-most populous city in Denmark, and is located in the North of Jutland.

-Following two successful events, Fredrikstad will be hosting for the third time.
+Following two successful events, Fredrikstad hosted this year for the third time.
 The city has a long shipping and maritime history, and boasts the stunning Outer Oslo Fjord archipelago.

 Bergen is extremely proud of its status as a UNESCO World Heritage City.
 It boasts an enviable location surrounded by seven mountains, and has a positive reputation as a festival city.
-Bergen has hosted the Tall Ships Races four times previously and this will be its fifth.
+Bergen has hosted the Tall Ships Races five times since 1993.